FAQs: Is there a way to prevent Alzheimer's disease?

 Currently, there is no definitive evidence about what can prevent Alzheimer’s disease or age-related cognitive decline.
 What we do know is that a healthy lifestyle—one that includes a healthy diet, physical activity, appropriate weight, and no smoking—can lower the risk of certain chronic diseases and boost overall health and well-being.
 Scientists are very interested in the possibility that a healthy lifestyle might delay, slow down, or even prevent Alzheimer’s.
 They are also studying the role of social activity and intellectual stimulation in Alzheimer’s disease risk.

-For more information, read the NIA booklet Preventing Alzheimer’s Disease: What Do We Know? and visit the web page About Alzheimer’s Disease: Risk Factors and Prevention.
+- Read the NIA booklet Preventing Alzheimer’s Disease: What Do We Know?